Deep Learning-Based Channel Extrapolation for Dual-Band Massive MIMO Systems: Experiments

 \subsection{Effectiveness of the Cross-Band Channel Extrapolation}

-We first compare the performance of dual-band channel extrapolation based on our proposed MDFCE with the uplink pilot-based direct mmWave channel estimation via the LS channel estimation method employing linear interpolation.
-Here we assume that the system works in the time division duplexing (TDD) mode such that the downlink mmWave CSI can be obtained via uplink channel estimation to facilitate the comparisons of pilot overhead.
-It is worth emphasizing that our proposed method is applicable to both TDD and frequency division duplexing (FDD) systems, and it is expected to offer greater advantages in FDD systems, where downlink channel estimation and CSI feedback incur significantly higher overhead compared with uplink channel estimation.
-Pilots are uniformly placed across all subcarriers with specific frequency-domain pilot density (PD) defined as $PD^s=\frac{K^s_{\mathrm{pilot}}}{K^s}$ for the sub-6 GHz band and $PD^m=\frac{K^m_{\mathrm{pilot}}}{K^m}$ for the mmWave band, where $K^s_{\mathrm{pilot}}$ and $K^m_{\mathrm{pilot}}$ denote the number of sub-6 GHz and mmWave subcarriers carrying pilot, respectively.
+We first compare the performance of dual-band channel extrapolation based on the proposed MDFCE with uplink pilot-based direct mmWave channel estimation using the LS method with linear interpolation.
+Here we assume that the system operates in time division duplexing (TDD) mode, so the downlink mmWave CSI can be obtained via uplink channel estimation to facilitate pilot-overhead comparison.
+It is worth emphasizing that the proposed method is applicable to both TDD and frequency division duplexing (FDD) systems, and it is expected to offer greater advantages in FDD systems, where downlink channel estimation and CSI feedback incur significantly higher overhead than uplink channel estimation.
+Pilots are uniformly placed across all subcarriers with frequency-domain pilot density (PD) defined as $PD^s=K^s_{\mathrm{pilot}}/K^s$ for the sub-6 GHz band and $PD^m=K^m_{\mathrm{pilot}}/K^m$ for the mmWave band, where $K^s_{\mathrm{pilot}}$ and $K^m_{\mathrm{pilot}}$ denote the numbers of sub-6 GHz and mmWave subcarriers carrying pilots, respectively.
 For the dual-band channel extrapolation scheme, the sub-6 GHz array at the UE and BS is equipped with 2 and 16 antennas, respectively.
 The sub-6 GHz UE transmits pilots to estimate the sub-6 GHz CSI, which is then used to extrapolate the mmWave CSI via the proposed MDFCE.
 For the direct mmWave channel estimation scheme, the UE and BS are equipped with 2 and 32 mmWave antennas, respectively, and the mmWave UE transmits pilots for channel estimation at the BS using the LS method.
 The pilot overhead for dual-band channel extrapolation is $2 \times 128 \times PD^s$, while the pilot overhead for direct mmWave channel estimation is $2 \times 256 \times PD^m$.
-As shown in Fig. \ref{fig:pilot-compare}, even under low SNR, the NMSE of the proposed MDFCE is significantly lower than that of the pilot-based method under comparable pilot overhead (e.g., ``MDFCE - sub-6 GHz $PD^s$=1'' Versus ``LS + Linear - mmWave $PD^m$=1/2'').
-Besides, ``MDFCE – sub-6 GHz $PD^s$=1/4'' achieves a $50\%$ reduction in pilot overhead and an average 4.44 dB performance improvement compared with ``LS + Linear – mmWave $PD^m$=1/4''.
+As shown in Fig. \ref{fig:pilot-compare}, even under low SNR, the NMSE of the proposed MDFCE is significantly lower than that of the pilot-based method under comparable pilot overhead (e.g., ``MDFCE - sub-6 GHz $PD^s$=1'' versus ``LS + Linear - mmWave $PD^m$=1/2'').
+In addition, ``MDFCE - sub-6 GHz $PD^s$=1/4'' achieves a $50\%$ reduction in pilot overhead and an average 4.44 dB performance improvement compared with ``LS + Linear - mmWave $PD^m$=1/4''.
 These results demonstrate the superiority of cross-band channel estimation in terms of noise robustness, pilot overhead, and mmWave channel estimation accuracy.